radekm/egui-zig/docs/05-drawing-other-shapes.md

 it may panic with integer overflow if upper bound `count` is smaller than lower bound `1`.
 We fixed the code by wrapping the whole for loop in `if` ensuring that `count` is at least `1`.
 Unfortunately similar problems may lurk elsewhere.

+## Line segment

+In `epaint` line segment does not have dedicated struct.
+But we create one for consistency.